Evaporative Emission Control Canister Replacement

 What is the Evaporative Emission Control Canister all about?

-Have you ever been around a vintage or classic car that emanated a raw fuel odor, yet no leaks were apparent?
-Gasoline vapors are very harmful if inhaled; they contain damaging chemicals such as benzene and toluene, which can cause headaches, nausea, and breathing problems.
-Vehicle manufacturers are required to limit the amount of fuel vapors that can be emitted from a vehicle.
+Have you ever been around a vintage or classic car that emanated a raw fuel odour, yet no leaks were apparent?
+Fuel vapours are very harmful if inhaled; they contain damaging chemicals such as benzene and toluene, which can cause headaches, nausea, and breathing problems.
+Vehicle manufacturers are required to limit the amount of fuel vapours that can be emitted from a vehicle.
 The evaporative emissions system consists of a charcoal canister, valves, hoses and a sealed fuel cap.

 Keep in mind: